 Imagine a landscape covered in peat bogs, lochans—small lakes—and machair—flowering grass—alongside stunningly beautiful beaches.
 That would be North Uist.

 Lochmaddy, formerly a herring fishing port, is the main settlement on the island’s west coast.
-While you’re there, check out Taigh Chearsabhagh, an arts center and museum that has a gift shop and café.
+While you’re there, check out Taigh Chearsabhagh, an arts centre and museum that has a gift shop and café.

-If you like creepy burial chambers and archeology, you’re in luck.
+If you like creepy burial chambers and archaeology, you’re in luck.
 Barpa Langais, a burial chamber that dates back 5,000 years.
 For something less ominous, Traigh lar is a dazzling beach with wind-sculpted sand dunes next to crystal clear turquoise water on the island’s west side.

 How to get there: There are flights from Glasgow and from Lewis.
 There is a ferry from Skye as well as one from Berneray to Harris.

 How to get around: Car, limited taxi service and bicycle.

 How long to stay: Ideal for a day trip, especially if you’re staying in Harris.

 Just a short drive from North Uist, South Uist has similar geography to its northern counterpart, with machair, lochen and boggy, sodden hills.
 South Uist does have a more foreboding feeling, however, probably because its sparse scenery feels slightly forlorn.

 The main settlement is Lochboisedale, where you can catch a wildlife cruise.
 The eastern side of South Uist is mountainous and great for hiking.
 The western side has lovely, white-sand beaches.

 Loch Druidibeg is a must-do for naturalists and is home to a wide variety of plants and birds.
 If you’d like to play a round of golf, try Askermish Golf Club.
 Designed by Old Tom Morris in 1891, it was recently restored to its current grandeur.